 The NIS Database is distributed as fixed-width ASCII-formatted data files delivered via secure digital download from the Online HCUP Central Distributor.
 The files are compressed and encrypted with SecureZIP® from PKWARE.
 Users will need the password provided by the HCUP Central Distributor.

 The NIS product is downloaded in a single zipped file for each year which contains several data-related compressed files and accompanying documentation.
-The four data-related files generally include the following:
+There are three discharge-level files and one hospital-level file:

 On the HCUP-US website, NIS users can access complete file documentation, including data element notes, file layouts, summary statistics, and related technical reports.
 Similarly, users can also download SAS, SPSS, and Stata load programs from this website.
 Available online documentation and supporting files are detailed in Appendix I, Table 5.